Everyday Chemistry with Lab

 Total Credits: 4

 Grading options: A-F (default), P-NP, audit

 Introduces chemistry related topics pertaining to everyday life.
 Includes topics such as renewable energy, clean air and water and global climate change using a relatively nonmathematical approach.
 Includes atomic/molecular structure, the periodic table, chemical bonding, intermolecular forces, chemical reactions, acids/bases and the social and environmental role of chemistry.
 Recommended for non-science majors to fulfill the Gen Ed science with lab requirement.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Observe the natural world with an understanding of the particulate nature of matter.

 - Distinguish between opinion, philosophy, and empirical evidence for phenomena using knowledge of the process of scientific inquiry.